-Collaboration software running over the Internet is not a new concept: e-mail, instant messaging, voice and video conferencing, discussion forums and groupware: this is an incomplete list of various collaboration tools that people has been using for years, and for different purposes, including business-related communications.
+Collaboration software running over the Internet is not a new concept: e-mail, instant messaging, voice and video conferencing, discussion forums and groupware: this is an incomplete list of various collaboration tools that people have been using for years, and for different purposes, including business-related communications.

-Only now, however, has it reached the point where you have to use professional professional online collaboration tools to have the best chance of success.
+Only now, however, has it reached the point where you have to use professional online collaboration tools to have the best chance of success.
 Email is no longer enough.

-What is a Collaboration Platform?
+What is the Collaboration Platform?

 Collaboration by Instant Messenger